Morningside Club Residence

-Morningside Club Residence was a historic residential hotel building located at South Bend, St. Joseph County, Indiana.
+Morningside Club Residence was a historic residential hotel building located at South Bend, Indiana.
 It was built in 1925, and was a four-story, U-shaped brick and terra cotta building.
 A commercial addition to the building was constructed in 1926.
 It was destroyed by fire on December 18, 1988.
+Before its destruction, the building held 105 rooms.
+The fire left one dead, nine injured, and over one hundred people displaced.

 It was listed on the National Register of Historic Places in 1985, and delisted in 1989.